 - Cuts that bleed excessively

-- Petechia (small purple or red spots under the skin)
+- Small purple or red spots under the skin that are called petechiae

 - Blood in the vomit, often resembling coffee grounds